About Regeneration

 • In Norway, kelp forests declined by 80 percent due to urchins but failed to recover even after the urchins suffered mass mortality.
 In this case, the culprit was turf algae, which outcompeted the kelp for surfaces to attach to.

-• In Sydney, turf algae were controlled by upgrading a wastewater treatment facility, and small teams are reseeding the healthy kelps through a program called Operation Crayweed.
-Fighting for better wastewater treatment can help kelp forests and coral reefs while eliminating marine dead zones.
+• In Sydney, upgrading a wastewater treatment facility improved local water quality, and small teams are reseeding the healthy kelp through Operation Crayweed.
+Fighting for better wastewater treatment can help kelp forests grow and reproduce while eliminating marine dead zones.

 • Changes in ocean currents bringing warmer, less nutrient-rich water to Tasmania (along with urchin herbivory) decimated 95 percent of the island’s giant kelp forests.
 A recent trial found that growing giant kelp near a Tasmanian salmon farm quadrupled the seaweed’s growth rate, all while helping purify the runoff from the fish pens.
 Learn more about how kelp can be a critical part of sustainable mariculture in the Seaweed Farming Nexus.